MLCSU CHCNHS

 How do I access a copy of my information?

-Should you wish a copy of any of your information then please initially speak to a member of the appeals team who can advise.
+Should you wish a copy of any of your information then please initially speak to a member of the team who can advise.
 If they are unable to provide it easily, they will re-direct you to the appropriate department so you can make a ‘Subject Access Request’.

 What is NHS Continuing Healthcare?